Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Component Algorithms for Ridesharing

-ALMA is a recently proposed lightweight heuristic for weighted matching.
-A distinctive characteristic of ALMA is that agents (in our context: requests / rides) make decisions locally, based solely on their own utilities.
-While contesting for a resource (in our context: request / taxi), each agent will back-off with probability that depends on their own utility loss of switching to their respective remaining resources.
-Agents that do not have good alternatives will be less likely to back-off and vice versa.
-It is inherently decentralized, requires only a 1-bit partial feedback, and has constant in the total problem size running time, under reasonable assumptions on the preference domain of the agents.
+Intuitively, agents that do not have good alternatives will be less likely to back-off and vice versa.
+The algorithm is inherently decentralized, requires only a 1-bit partial feedback from the resource (indicating whether the resource is free or not), and has constant in the total problem size running time, under reasonable assumptions on the preference domain of the agents.
 Thus, it is an ideal candidate for an \emph{on-device} solution.
-Moreover, in \cite{ijcai201931} it was shown to achieve high quality results on a simpler version of step (a) of the DRSFR problem.
+Moreover, in \cite{ijcai201931} it was shown to achieve high quality results on a simpler version of step (a) of the Ridesharing problem, and in \cite{Danassis2021} it was shown that it can be adapted to protect the privacy of the agents.

-\subsubsection{\textbf{Greedy}}
+\subsubsection{Greedy}

-Greedy is a very simple algorithm, which selects a node $i$ randomly, and matches it with $j = \arg\max(w_{i, j})$.
-Greedy approaches are appealing\footnote{\cite{widdows2017grabshare} reports that GrabShare's scheduling component has used an entirely greedy approach to allocate bookings to drivers.
-Lyft also started with a greedy system \cite{lyftblog1}.}, not only due to their low complexity, but also because real-time constraints dictate a short planning windows which diminish the benefit of batch optimization solutions compared to myopic approaches \cite{widdows2017grabshare}.
+Greedy is a very simple algorithm, which selects a node $i \in V$ of a graph $G=(V,E)$ uniformly at random, considers all the edges $(i,j)$ with endpoint $i$, and matches $i$ with a node $j^{*}$ that is the endpoint of the edge with the largest weight among those, i.e., $(i,j^{*}) \in \arg\max(w_{i, j})$.
+Greedy approaches are appealing\footnote{ \cite{widdows2017grabshare} reports that GrabShare's scheduling component has used an entirely greedy approach to allocate bookings to drivers.
+Lyft also started with a greedy system \cite{lyftblog1}.}, not only due to their low complexity, but also because real-time constraints dictate short planning windows which diminish the benefit of batch optimization solutions compared to myopic approaches \cite{widdows2017grabshare}.

-\subsubsection{\textbf{Approximation (Appr)} \cite{bei2018algorithms}}
+\subsubsection{Approximation (Appr), \cite{bei2018algorithms}}

-Similar to MWM, this is a recently-proposed offline algorithm for solving steps (a), and (b) of the DRSFR problem.
-It takes a two-phase approach: first, it matches requests to shared rides using minimum weight matching based on the shortest distance to serve any request pair but on the worst pickup choice.
-Then it matches rides to taxis using again minimum weight matching, and assuming the weight to be the distance of the closest pick-up location of the two.
-The authors of \cite{bei2018algorithms} prove a worst-case approximation guarantee of $2.5$ for the algorithm.
+Approximation (Appr) is a recently-proposed offline algorithm due to \citet{bei2018algorithms} which can be used to solve steps (a), and (b) of the Ridesharing problem.
+The algorithm takes a two-phase approach which is also based on maximum weight matchings (or more accurately, the equivalent notion of minimum cost matchings), but on a set of different weights (to the ones we defined for the MWM algorithm).
+In particular: \begin{itemize} \item[-] First, it matches requests to shared rides using minimum cost matching based on the shortest distance to serve any request pair but on the worst pickup choice.
+Formally, the algorithm defines the quantities: